guiMendel/algolia-search-bar-restaurant/README.md

 Then came hosting.
 It was another big challenge, as I used Vite to bundle my app, and it took me a long time to find out this choice would lead to some complications with GitHub Pages.

 Fortunately, I eventually found out all I had to do was add a file called `.nojekyll` to the GitHub Pages repo.
 Go figure.

+### Final stop

+The last idea that I really wanted to implement was a tour of the page.
+I really wasn't sure I'd have enough time, so I left this for last — but fortunately, I did have time!

+And so I spent a whole Sunday working on this interface that floats around the page and points the user to all the cool stuff I implemented.
+It was honestly quite fun revisiting everything this one last time.

+I hope you enjoy the little tour I put together at the end.
+Go ahead and give it a go!